dsatpm/bootcamp-assignments/README.md

 Any questions/comments feel free to reach out to me via social media on [Instagram](https://instagram.com/__dsatpm) or [Twitter](https://x.com/_jeremiahhaynes_)

-Thanks for checkint it out!
+Thanks for checking it out!